-Nomura has actually gone on record saying he told the team to ignore the laws of physics and just do what looked coolest.
+Nomura has gone on record by saying he told The Team to ignore the laws of physics and just do what looked coolest.

 Gatchaman: A huge sea/air/spaceplane turning into a giant bird of flame.
 To take down giant mecha.
 Hinotori or Firey Phoenix or Firebird mode, it is awesome.
 And then there was the episode with the Icebird.

-The whole premise of Godyssey.
-The Greek pantheon appears before Jesus on the cross and demands that he stop mocking divinity by renouncing the low and filthy mortals he serves.
+The premise of Godyssey would not work from a theologyical prespective but there's no denying that's really really cool.
+It is thus; The Greek pantheon appears before Jesus on the cross and demands that he stop mocking divinity by renouncing the low and filthy mortals he serves.
 Jesus responds by removing himself from the cross and beating the shit out of them all.

-This is the actual, canonical explanation for the name of the Marvel superhero team The Avengers.
+This is the canonical explanation for the name of the Marvel Superhero Team The Avengers.
 What are they avenging?
-Nothing, The Wasp just thought the word "Avengers" sounded badass.
+Nothing, The Wasp just thought the word "Avengers" sounded cool.

-Hitman thrives on this trope.
-How else do you describe a plot about a Tall, Dark and Snarky professional killer from Gotham City who got superpowers after being bit by an alien parasite having to deal with everything from demons with magic guns to zombified zoo animals?
+Hitman: How else do you describe a plot about a professional killer from Gotham City who got superpowers after being bit by an alien parasite having to deal with everything from demons with magic guns to zombified zoo animals?

 Super Dinosaur How else can one explain a series about a T-rex who wears battle armors to fight dinosaur mutants armed with BFGs or BFSs?